openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `powerItem` shall reflect the power for this specific rooftop.
 It's an optional setting and the [measure is sent to Solcast API in order to tune the forecast](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) in the future.
-If you don't want to sent measures to Solcast leave this configuration item empty.
+If you don't want to send measures to Solcast leave this configuration item empty.

 `powerUnit` is set to `auto-detect`.
 In case the `powerItem` is delivering a valid `QuantityType<Power>` state this setting is fine.